-The Value of an Arts and Sciences Degree
+The Value of an A&S Degree

 Over the last two decades, the value of a college degree has risen to new heights.
 Compared with people who have only a high-school diploma, today's average college graduates: